BlogEmployee Communication Best Practices

 • Not using public Wi-Fi for business email

-• Never open doubtful email attachments – get back to the sender if you’re concerned
+• Never opening doubtful email attachments – get back to the sender if you’re concerned

 Email Signature Standards